darklight-studios/ConnectivityIssue/README.md

 Issue for [Darklight Nova Core](https://github.com/darklight-studios/darklight-nova-core)

 ### Function
-The Connectivity issue checks for internet connectivity
+The connectivity issue checks for internet connectivity.

 ### Use